yezyilomo/state-pool/README.md

 import { createStore } from 'state-pool';

-const store = createStore();  // Create store for storing our global state store.setState("count", 0);  // Create "count" global state and add it to the store
+const store = createStore();  // Create store for storing our state store.setState("count", 0);  // Create "count" state and add it to the store

 function ClicksCounter(props){
-    // Use "count" global state
+    // Use "count" state
     const [count, setCount] = store.useState("count");

     const incrementCount = (e) => {